wangby511/System-Design-Architecture-and-Infra/design-yelp.md

 GridID is a four bytes number.
 Based on a given location and radius, we can find all the neighboring grids and then query these grids to find nearby places.

-20 million grids and 500 million places.
-Since LocationID is 8 bytes, we would need 4GB of memory (ignoring hash table overhead) to store the index in the memory:
+We have 20 million grids and 500 million places.
+Since LocationID is 8 bytes, we would need about 4GB memory (ignoring hash table overhead) to store the index in the memory:

 4 *20M + 8* 500M ~= 4 GB